DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/Manifests/pod1.yml.md

 4. Once Minikube is running, reapply the command that caused the error

 # Note
 Once you've successfully completed the above commands, click on pod2.yml.md and apply the manifest along with all related commands.
 Similarly, practice with pod3.yml.md and pod4.yml.md.
+You are now in Week 03.
+After finishing these tasks, you can move on to Week 04.
 Thanks!